fingerprintjs/fingerprintjs-ios/README.md

 ```

 Keep in mind that the change in the supplied hashing function will inevitably lead to the change of the output fingerprint.

+## License
+This library is MIT licensed.
+Copyright FingerprintJS, Inc. 2022.